CEA-MetroCarac/PySSPFM/doc/README.md

 ### VII.3) - Figures

 <p align="justify" width="100%">
 The SSPFM matrices are determined using the main function <code>formatting_measure</code> in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/matrix_formatting.py">utils/map/matrix_formatting.py</a></code>.
-The measurement is initially in the form of a 1D array.
+The data is initially in the form of a 1D array.
 Initially, it needs to be transformed into a matrix based on the probe's path.
 This process is partially handled by the <code>rearrangement_matrix</code> function.
 The main function <code>formatting_measure</code> numerically applies masks, determines if pixel values correspond to errors, generates matrices specific to map annotations.
 It also calls the <code>interp_2d_treated</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/interpolate.py">utils/map/interpolate.py</a></code> to perform 2D interpolation.
-In summary, the entire script is responsible for generating all the matrices (measurements, annotations, etc.) and values displayed in the figures.
+In summary, the entire script is responsible for generating all the matrices (properties, annotations, etc.) and values displayed in the figures.
 </p>

 <p align="justify" width="100%">
 The complete set of displayed figures is orchestrated by the function <code>plot_and_save_image</code> in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/main.py">utils/map/main.py</a></code>, and it represents: <br>
 <br>
-&#8226 Image 3: Step 1: raw measurement map (no selection criterion) <br>
+&#8226 Image 3: Step 1: raw property map (no selection criterion) <br>
 &#8226 Image 4: Step 1bis: interpolation of step 1 <br>
 &#8226 Image 5: Step 2: add the mask (some pixel are removed) <br>
 &#8226 Image 6: Step 3: interpolate removed pixel values (without increasing resolution) to go back to normal values <br>
 &#8226 Image 7: Step 3bis: interpolation of step 3 <br>
 &#8226 Image 8: Step 4: final result: interpolation of step 3 and remove the area corresponding to the removed pixels on the map <br>
 <br>
-&#8226 Image 1: reference measurement: step 1 <br>
+&#8226 Image 1: reference property: step 1 <br>
-&#8226 Image 2: reference measurement: step 4 <br>
+&#8226 Image 2: reference property: step 4 <br>
 </p>

 <p align="justify" width="100%">